LanDinh/khaleesi-ninja/README.md

 ### Starting the gates locally

-Build and deploy the changes by running `./scripts/deploy.sh local`
+Build and deploy changes by running `./scripts/deploy.sh local`

+### Automated tests

+Execute the tests by running `./scripts/test.sh`